ECSchafer/Rare-Variant-Burden-Testing/README.md

 We use synoynmous variants to calibrate our QC conditions and see how well we can harmonize our data with gnomAD.
 Synoynmous variants are thought to be benign and there should be no enrichment of genes in either dataset.
 We use a QQ plot to test our conditions and we are aiming for a lamda of 1.

+I will show our QQ plots, we need certain criteria met before we could generate them such as MAF, removal of X/Y/MT, and VEP annotations.  .

 # QC1

 QC1 involves generating a list of positions where 90% of samples have a depth>=10 at that position.
 We do this using GATK-depthofcoverage and bedtools intersect to generate a VCF of only positions meeting our criteria.

 ![image](https://github.com/ECSchafer/Rare-Variant-Burden-Testing/assets/123387175/a2490315-8a8f-4e4d-b85e-cd2787b8a8b6)

-With just the coverage filter applied we see genes with a signifance of as high as -e89.
-We should be signing a lamda of 1 and see genes falling close to the line of harmony.
+With just the coverage filter applied we see genes with a significance of as high as -e89.
+We should be seeing a lamda of 1 and the genes falling close to the line of harmony.
 We need to apply more filters.

 # QC2